ckelner/js-dashing-clone/README.md

 js-dashing-clone
 ================

-clone of dashing in js
+A clone of [dashing](http://shopify.github.com/dashing/) in javascript only.